8 powerful methods to advertise your app and drive growth

 The platform offers two main options: Search Ads Basic provides automated campaign management with a simple setup, while Search Ads Advanced gives you granular control over keywords, audiences, and bidding strategies.
 Start with broad keyword targeting to identify which search terms drive your best users, then refine your approach based on actual performance data rather than assumptions about user behavior.

-3: Scale Growth with Google App Campaigns
+3: Scale Reach with Google App Campaigns Across Search, YouTube, and Display

 Google App Campaigns automatically distribute your ads across Google Search, YouTube, Google Play, and the Google Display Network, using machine learning to optimize for your chosen conversion goals.
 This broad reach helps you connect with potential users across multiple Google properties where they spend their time.